allegroai/clearml-docs/docs/clearml_data/clearml_data_cli.md

 ## upload

 Upload the local dataset changes to the server.
-By default, it's uploaded to the ClearML File Server.
+By default, it's uploaded to the ClearML file server.
 You can specify a different storage medium by entering an upload destination, such as `s3://bucket`, `gs://`, `azure://`, `/mnt/shared/`.

 ```bash